openharmony/docs/docs-en/quick-start/developing-the-first-driver-running-on-hi3516.md

     2. Enter the serial port number "com11" and press  **Enter**  until  **hisillicon**  is displayed.
     3. Go to step 2 if the board is started for the first time or the startup parameters need to be modified; go to step 3 otherwise.

-2.  \(Mandatory when the board is started for the first time\) Modify the bootcmd and bootargs parameters of U-Boot.
+2.  \(Mandatory when the board is started for the first time\) Modify the bootcmd and bootargs parameters of U-boot.
 You need to perform this step only once if the parameters need not to be modified during the operation.
 The board automatically starts after it is reset.

     >![](public_sys-resources/icon-notice.gif) **NOTICE:**
-    >The default waiting time in the U-Boot is 2s.
+    >The default waiting time in the U-boot is 2s.
 You can press  **Enter**  to interrupt the waiting and run the  **reset**  command to restart the system after "hisillicon" is displayed.

-    **Table  1**  Startup parameters of the U-Boot
+    **Table  1**  Startup parameters of the U-boot

     <a name="en-us_topic_0000001052906247_table432481061214"></a>
     <table><tbody><tr id="en-us_topic_0000001052906247_row532461021219"><th class="firstcol" valign="top" width="8.39%" id="mcps1.2.3.1.1"><p id="en-us_topic_0000001052906247_p1238114718129"><a name="en-us_topic_0000001052906247_p1238114718129"></a><a name="en-us_topic_0000001052906247_p1238114718129"></a>Command</p>